Kuggo/RayTracer/README.md

 # RayTracer
-Developing a fast raytracer in one of the slowest langs?
-Im gonna use custom algorithms to see how far i get
+Developing a fast raytracer without any GPU work?
+Lets try to use custom algorithms and see how far i get while maintaining decent performance